KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

 ### Full Example

-You only need to add this code and you are set.
+You only need to add this bit of code and you are set.
 If you want to you can do something with the status that is being returned.
 Since a Foreground service also works even if it's notification is not allowed (at least in my experience), just calling `maybeAskPermission` is enough.
 If the user grants permission he/she will see the notification, else he/she will have to live without it.

 ```javascript
 let permissionPlugin = window.cordova.notifications_permission;